-In the early 1990s, a small group of people called the “Gang of Nine” met with the Forest Service to develop a winter travel plan for the Crested Butte area.
-After much discussion from all types of winter backcountry users over multiple years, public comments were submitted, an environmental assessment was conducted and the data were reviewed by the Forest Service.
-In 1995 a Finding of No Significant Impact (FONSI) was approved which represents the existing winter travel management plan.
-With the exception of a minor revision for Washington Gulch, there have been no changes to the winter travel plan since 1995.
+In the early 1990s, a small group of Gunnison Valley people called the “Gang of Nine” met with the Forest Service to develop a winter travel plan for the Crested Butte area.
+After much discussion from all types of winter backcountry users over multiple years, public comments were submitted, an environmental assessment was conducted, and the data were reviewed by the Forest Service.
+In 1995 a Finding of No Significant Impact (FONSI) was approved and the existing winter travel management plan is the result of those efforts back in the 1990’s.
+With the exception of a minor revision for Washington Gulch, there have been no changes to the Crested Butte area winter travel plan since 1995.

-The existing winter travel Management Plan (WTMP) is graphically illustrated in the “Winter Recreation Around Crested Butte” brochure/map.
+The existing winter travel Management Plan (WTMP) for the Gunnison National Forest is graphically illustrated in the “Winter Recreation Around Crested Butte” brochure/map.
 The map is available for free at the US Forest Service Office in Gunnison or the local visitor centers.

 The number of people, technological improvements, and types of winter recreation use in the backcountry of the Gunnison Valley have changed dramatically in recent years.
 In the 20+ years since those documents were approved, there has been dramatic technological advances in backcountry equipment.
 Snowmobiles have become much more powerful and capable of accessing terrain once considered inaccessible.
 Backcountry ski, telemark, and snowboard equipment have become much lighter and more advanced.
 An evolving new trend, alpine touring (AT), is the most rapidly growing and successful development in the ski industry.
 Snowshoeing, fat bikes, hiking and other uses in the backcountry continue to increase and new equipment advances are continually evolving.
 The use of powerful snowmobiles to travel across open meadows and other off-road areas has also increased.
 A relatively new trend is the “hybrid” snowmobile/skier who uses snowmobiles to access close-in peaks and ridges (less than 3 or 4 miles from trailheads, such as Coney’s) and more distant peaks and ridges and even mountain tops (including Mt.
 Emmons) that were once inaccessible to snowmobiles.
 Parking lots are overflowing.
 More people are competing for limited terrain in the backcountry – we ARE at a tipping point and changes are coming.